Mienah Z.Sharif

 What opportunities at the UW excite you?

 There are a lot of different opportunities here that excite me, but one in particular is the chance to work in partnership, and in solidarity, with Dr. Arjee Restar.
 She is a leading voice and figure in transhealth on a national level and I am inspired by her deep and genuine commitment towards equity.
-That commitment is made evident in all that she does and how she does it.
-She is truly a force.
-She put UW on the map with her timely and critical scholarship, advocacy and training on trans health.
+That commitment is made evident in all that she does and how she does it; she is truly a force.
+She continues to put UW on the map with her timely and critical scholarship, and advocacy.
 And as an entire community, we at UW are so fortunate she is here.
 I am excited by the opportunities to build and mobilize with her on research, teaching, mentorship and many activities within and across community contexts.
 My research agenda and identity are centered in the notion that solidarity and coalition building across all communities who have been systematically oppressed is critical for advancing social justice.
-And part of that process is remaining humble and open to opportunities to co-learn with and from others.
+Part of that process is remaining humble and open to opportunities to co-learn with and from others.
 Dr. Restar has already taught me so much and I look forward to what we will continue to build together and in partnership with others here in the UW community toward equity.